Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/grease_pencil.rst

 ===============

 Grease Pencil (light blue)
-   The channels region shows the Grease Pencil data-blocks containing the layers.
+   The channels' region shows the Grease Pencil data-blocks containing the layers.
    Multiple blocks are used for each area (e.g. one for the 3D View and the UV/Image editor).
 Layers (gray)
    These channels contain the keyframes to which